 Do other antidepressants relieve the pain and fatigue of fibromyalgia?

-There are several different types of antidepressants and several of them have been shown to help relieve the pain, fatigue, and sleep problems in people with fibromyalgia.
+There are several different types of antidepressants that have been shown to help relieve the pain, fatigue, and sleep problems in people with fibromyalgia.

 The most well-studied antidepressants for fibromyalgia include Cymbalta (duloxetine), Savella (milnacipran), and Effexor (venlafaxine).
 Cymbalta and Savella are specifically FDA-approved to treat fibromyalgia.
 There is less medical research to show that Effexor helps fibromyalgia.
 Other antidepressants that have also been studied for fibromyalgia and may help include Prozac (fluoxetine), Paxil (paroxetine), and Celexa (citalopram).

 Different antidepressants work differently in the body.
 In addition, what works for one person with fibromyalgia may not work for someone else.
 That's why people with fibromyalgia may have to try more than antidepressant to find the one that best relieves the pain, fatigue, and sleep difficulties associated with the condition.
 Your doctor may even want you to try a combination of more than one antidepressant at a time.

 Which fibromyalgia medications help relieve the pain?

 Different types of pain relievers are sometimes recommended to ease the deep muscle pain and trigger-point pain that comes with fibromyalgia.
 The problem is these pain relievers don't work the same for everyone with fibromyalgia.